 Dominican Starfish USA works primarily with two privately run Christian elementary schools in the Dominican Republic both called Centro D Cuidado Infantil Y Educacion Es Mi Siguenu.
 They are directed by Jose Fernandez.
 About 300 poor Dominican and Haitian children attend Jose’s schools for free, and children at both schools receive one small meal each school day.
 Due to the large enrollment and very little funding, Jose must budget carefully to pay for teachers, school supplies, and provide food for school meal programs.
 Jose's schools and the children desperately need more help.

 Having the opportunity to go to school is one of the surest ways for a poor child to get ahead when living in the Dominican Republic.
-In order to assist Jose’s two elementary schools, we are currently raising funds to help pay for additional teachers plus school supplies and food needed for the current school year.
-We also have a new education center planned for the near future.
+In order to assist Jose’s two elementary schools, we are currently raising funds to help pay for teachers, school supplies and food needed for next school year.
 We hope you will give generously.
 Your gift brings hope not only to the children you help, but also their families and communities.

 DOMINICAN REPUBLIC PROVERTY FACTS: